 Lockbriar Farm grows as many as 10 different varieties of Strawberries in any given year.
-By growing early, mid, and late season berries, we can cover most of the growing season.
+By cultivating early, mid, and late season berries, we can cover the entirety of growing season.

-We generally split our strawberry production with U-Pick on the road frontage where we had pumpkins in the past as well as in our back field where apples once were.
-When the strawberries are finished we will again plant pumpkins in this field.
+We generally split our strawberry production with U-Pick on the road frontage, where we had pumpkins in the past, as well as in our back field where cherries once were.
+When the strawberries are finished we will again plant pumpkins in these fields.

 P.S.
 Tell all of your friends so they too can enjoy the big, sweet, juicy, red strawberries at Lockbriar Farms.

-We have 9 different varieties of blueberries (give or take), covering the growing season from late June thru August.
+We have 12 different varieties of blueberries (give or take), covering the growing season from early June thru August, even into September and October for some years.
 Everybody loves blueberries, and it is no wonder, with their GREAT taste and health benefits with high vitamins and antioxidants.
 The Chandler variety are the ones we know you all wait for!
 They’re giant, easy to pick and generally ripen around the middle of the season!

 We also offer U-Pick blueberries.
 As you may or may not know, it takes 3 years to grow a blueberry bush that will produce fruit.
 We always look forward to a good crop!